nhonvo/PredictsStockPricesLSTM-algorithm/README.md

 	-	Input gate: $i t = σ(U i * x t +W i * h t-1 + b i )$
 	-	Output gate: $o t = σ (U o * x t + W o * h t-1 + b o )$

-## 3. Explanation of the LSTM algorithm
+## Explanation of the LSTM algorithm

 - The LSTM network is an improvement of the traditional regression network, so the model has the following new points:

 <image src = "source/c.png" class = "smallimg"></image>

-						- Image 2:Cell state
+Image 2: Cell state

 Cell state is the horizontal line that runs through the top of the diagram, like a carousel , the memory of an LSTM network .
 It runs through the entire chain, with only a small linear number of interactions LSTMs are capable of removing or adding information to the cell state, which is carefully regulated by structures called gates.
 Portals are an optional way to pass information.
 They use sigmoid and tanh activation functions.
 An LSTM has three ports, for protection and control of cell state.

-a.
+### a.
 Forget gate:

 <image src = "source/c2.png" class = "smallimg"></image>

-						- Image 3: Forget gate
+Image 3: Forget gate

 -	Forget gate : t does not pass through the sigmod layer to make informed decisions about whether to enter the cell state. h value t-1 and x t passing through the sigmod class yields a value between 0 and 1 for each cell state.